| | |

 Can you Paint IKEA SEKTION Cabinets?

 The answer is yes!
-But you need to follow the steps in this tutorial to get the best finish for your IKEA cabinets.
+But you need the right kind of paint and to follow the steps in this tutorial to get the best finish for your IKEA cabinets.

 IKEA SEKTION cabinet fronts are already finished and painted.
-They are made of laminate wood which means they have a glossy texture.
+They are made of laminate wood, instead of solid wood, which means they have a glossy texture.

 If you tried to just paint the glossy laminate cabinets, the paint will chip off.
-Instead, you’ll need to prepare the surface to be painted.
+Instead, you’ll need to prepare the surface to be painted so that you can get the smoothest finish.

 This is the best way to reface IKEA cabinets.